Gus Hall: Criticism

 Hall was also accused of homophobia, as the CPUSA followed a Stalinist doctrine of declaring homosexuality a "fascist tendency".
 As a result, openly gay party members such as Harry Hay were expelled from the party in the 1950s.
 The Communist Party was critical of newly emerging social movements in the 1960s and 1970s, keeping its distance from the New Left.
 Nevertheless, some CPUSA members attempted to appeal to the youth, with Gil Green arguing that “the correct line should have been to try to turn this upheaval amongst young people into a permanent kind of movement while letting its dynamics work itself out with our participation.”
-Despite the fact that Mexican and Afro-American communists were deeply opposed to homophobia, CPUSA was opposed to LGBT rights, with the official party programme from early 1970s condemning any behaviour “which encourages or promotes homosexual relationships as an alternative to sound, healthy, male–female relationships or distracts from the family as the basic unity of society and the fundamental component of the future we see to bring into being” and repudiating “as false any attempt to depict the so-called gay lifestyle as part of advanced and even revolutionary movements, or to promote it in the guise of a progressive ideology".
+Despite the fact that the Communist party of Mexico and some Afro-American communists such as Jarvis Tyner and Kendra Alexander opposed homophobia, CPUSA was opposed to gay rights, with the official party programme from early 1970s condemning any behaviour “which encourages or promotes homosexual relationships as an alternative to sound, healthy, male–female relationships or distracts from the family as the basic unity of society and the fundamental component of the future we see to bring into being” and repudiating “as false any attempt to depict the so-called gay lifestyle as part of advanced and even revolutionary movements, or to promote it in the guise of a progressive ideology".
 However, Hall himself was not homophobic.
-According to Erwin Marquit, Hall sought to moderate the party's hostile stance towards LGBT groups, and when questioned by student council of the University of Minnesota, he stated his opposition to expelling homosexual members from the party.
+According to Erwin Marquit, Hall sought to moderate the party's hostile stance towards gay groups, and when questioned by the student council of the University of Minnesota, he stated his opposition to expelling homosexual members from the party.
 Hall had also intervened on behalf of Bernard Koten, a party member who was arrested in Kiev in August 1963 and charged with homosexuality.
 Hall reacted strongly to the news of Koten's arrest and called for the charges to be dropped "unless a more serious crime is involved".
 After protests from Hall and a number of progressive activists, Koten was released without trial.